The Getty

 Each record must include a term and a position in the hierarchy.
 A scope note is also required for all new records:

-• a numeric ID identifies the record uniquely (IDs are assigned by the system)
+• a numeric ID identifies the record uniquely (Subject_IDs are assigned by the system)

-• a parent (you create the link to a parent by designating the correct level with the mark "DOM" (for dominant) when you create or move a record)
+• a parent (create the link to a parent by designating the correct level where the new record should be added or moved)

 • language of the term